old-redcloudvg/links/README.md

 # links

-scrape urls from html and javascript.
+find links from html and javascript 🧬